NunoPTx/flight-above/README.md

 | `LAMIN` / `LAMAX` | South/North edges of the area |
 | `LOMIN` / `LOMAX` | West/East edges of the area |

+### 2. Connect the panel

+Wire the HUB75 panel to the ESP32 according to the [Pinout](#pinout) table.

+- Check `hub75-pinout` and `esp32-pinout` before connecting.
+- Join all grounds: panel, ESP32 and power supply.
+- Power the panel from its own 5 V supply (4+ A recommended).
+Do not power it from the ESP32 5V pin or USB source.

+### 3. Upload the code

+The nearest aircraft should appear within about 10s.
+If no aircraft is inside your search box, the panel will display "NO FLIGHTS".

+## API

+Data comes from the Flightradar24 feed, requested every 10s with the bounding area built from `LAMIN`, `LAMAX`, `LOMIN` and `LOMAX`.

 ## Search area

 ![Search area](area.png)